-PROCEDURES USED TO NOTIFY THE CAMPUS COMMUNITY
+C) PROCEDURES USED TO NOTIFY THE CAMPUS COMMUNITY

-In the event of an emergency, the following methods of communication may be activated by the appropriate College official (the Communications Office or the Chief of Campus Safety): the audible siren system, the massnotification system OxyAlert, the College's email system, Facebook and Twitter accounts, verbal announcements within a building, and public address system on Campus Safety patrol vehicles.
-The College will post updates during an emergency on the Occidental homepage and the college Facebook and Twitter accounts.
+In the event of an emergency, the following methods of communication may be activated by the Director of Campus Safety, the Director of Communications/Office of Marketing and Communications, the Senior Director of Student Wellness, or the Director of Facilities:

+- Audible siren system

+- OxyAlert (multi-platform, mass-notification system, including e-mail and text alerts)

+- College Facebook and Twitter accounts

+- · Verbal announcements within a building

+- Public address system on Campus Safety patrol vehicles

+The College may post updates during an emergency on the Occidental homepage and the College Facebook and Twitter accounts.

-PROCEDURES FOR DISSEMINATING EMERGENCY INFORMATION TO THE LARGER COMMUNITY
+D) PROCEDURES FOR DISSEMINATING EMERGENCY INFORMATION TO THE LARGER COMMUNITY external crisis communications and for updating notices on Facebook, Twitter, and other social networking platforms.
+It is also responsible for maintaining communications with national, regional, and local news and radio outlets, should the situation require it.

-(i.e., individuals and organizations outside the campus community)
+(Individuals and Organizations Outside the Campus Community)

-If the College activates its emergency notification system in response to an emergency, the Campus Safety Department and the Marketing and Communications Department are responsible for notifying the larger community of the emergency.
-The Marketing and Communication Department is primarily responsible for crisis communications and for updating notices on Facebook, Twitter, and other social networking platforms.
-They also are responsible for maintaining communications with national, regional, and local news and radio outlets.
+If the College activates its emergency notification system in response to an emergency, the Campus Safety Department and the Office of Marketing and Communications are responsible for notifying the larger community of the emergency.
+The Office of Marketing and Communications is primarily responsible for

-ENROLLING IN OCCIDENTAL'S EMERGENCY NOTIFICATION SYSTEM
+ENROLLING IN OCCIDENTAL'S EMERGENCY NOTIFICATION SYSTEM (OXYALERT)